NicSterian/a1-service-expert/CONTEXT.md

    - Replace reCAPTCHA widget with a Turnstile wrapper on the web app; adjust env typings and admin toggles.
    - Implement the new customer/staff confirmation email templates and ensure staff list includes `support@a1serviceexpert.com`.
 3. **Booking confirm step rebuild**
    - Redesign the confirm step UI with the dark panels, enforce full profile capture for new accounts, handle login dropdown behaviour, and fix confirm-button enablement.
-Remove redundant ÔøΩYour bookingÔøΩ mid-panel.
+Remove redundant ìYour bookingî mid-panel.
 4. **Header/profile menu & routing**
    - Introduce the logged-in profile pill with dropdown actions, ensure routes take users to the appropriate account sections, and hide Dev Tools for non-admin users.
 5. **Account area refresh**